COBRA

 Coverage is extended only to those individuals covered at the time of termination and may only continue the level of coverage that was in effect on the day of termination, or a lower level of coverage.

 Covered dependents also have a right, independent of the employee's right, to COBRA coverage.
 The covered dependent may elect COBRA even if the employee does not.
-A spouse or dependent child covered under an employee's Indiana University medical plan has the right to elect COBRA continuation coverage if they lose coverage due to:
+A spouse or dependent child covered under an employee's Indiana University medical and/or dental plan has the right to elect COBRA continuation coverage if they lose coverage due to:

 • the employee's death; the employee's termination (other than for gross misconduct), or reduction in work hours at IU; divorce or legal separation from the employee; the employee's entitlement to Medicare; or